keploy/samples-java/README.md

 ## Java Sample Apps with Keploy

-1. [Employee Manager](https://github.com/keploy/samples-java/tree/main/employee-manager) - A sample Employee-Manager app to test Keploy integration capabilities using [SpringBoot](https://spring.io) and [PostgreSQL](https://www.postgresql.org/).
+1. [Employee Manager](https://github.com/keploy/samples-java/tree/main/employee-manager) - A sample Employee-Manager app to test Keploy integration capabilities using SpringBoot and PostgreSQL.
 2. [Springboot MongoDB](https://github.com/keploy/samples-java/tree/main/spring-boot-mongo) - The application is built purely with Java Spring-Boot that does the complete CRUD in the MongoDB database.
 This CRUD Application is about managing the data of Magical Potions in the Keploy inventory.
-3. [User Manager](https://github.com/keploy/samples-java/tree/main/user-manager) - A sample User-Manager app to test Keploy integration capabilities using [SpringBoot](https://spring.io) and [MongoDB](https://www.mongodb.com/).
+3. [User Manager](https://github.com/keploy/samples-java/tree/main/user-manager) - A sample User-Manager app to test Keploy integration capabilities using SpringBoot and MongoDB.
 4. [Springboot Postgres GraphQL](https://github.com/keploy/samples-java/tree/main/spring-boot-postgres-graphql) - This is a Spring Boot application implementing a GraphQL service to handle requests related to books and authors.
-5. [Springboot PetClinic](https://github.com/keploy/samples-java/tree/main/spring-petclinic) - This is a petclinic app where you can record testcases and mocks by interacting with the UI, and then test them using Keploy.
+5. [Springboot PetClinic](https://github.com/keploy/samples-java/tree/main/spring-petclinic) - This is a Pet Clinic app where you can record testcases and mocks by interacting with the UI, and then test them using Keploy.

 ## Community Support ❤️